 When you come to Ayutthaya, Wat Mahathat temple is one of the must-see locations.
 In Thai, Wat Mahathat means “Temple of the Great Relic” and it is the place that has the famous Buddha Head in the Tree Roots.
 There are many legends as to how the head got entwined in the trees but many versions would agree that it happened during wartime between Ayutthaya and Burma.

 Another temple worth visiting is Wat Sri San Phet.
 It is one of the most beautiful and important temples in Ayutthaya.
-Although it is called a temple, Wat Sri San Phet is actually a palace complex for royal families to reside, not monks.
+Although it’s called a temple, Wat Sri San Phet is actually a palace complex for royal families not monks.
 This complex is quite impressive even after the Burmese-Siamese War that left many buildings destroyed.
 Countless reconstructions have been made throughout the century with the three iconic stupas (Chedi) and several low pavilions (Sala) still standing to this very day.